sakabug/LTspice-themes/README.md

 }
 ```

-4) Restart PowerShell and run `LTspice-themes sakabug-dark` in PowerShell while LTspice is closed.
+4) Restart PowerShell and run `LTspice-themes sakabug` in PowerShell while LTspice is closed.
-5) Open LTspice, and sakabug-dark theme is active.
+5) Open LTspice, and sakabug theme is active.

 ## Adding new themes